State school: United States

-In the United States, the term state school is colloquial for state university, a college, or a university in a state university system.
-Instead, the term public school is used for elementary, middle, and high schools funded or run by a governmental entity.
-Private school generally refers to primary, secondary and tertiary educational institutions that are not government-owned; in practice the term is generally used to refer to non-sectarian schools.

-Elementary, middle, and high schools that are operated by a religious organisation are commonly called parochial schools (though, in practice, the term is generally used to refer only to schools operated by the Catholic Church or some other mainline denomination; the term Christian school is generally used to refer to schools operated by Evangelical, Pentecostal/Charismatic, or Fundamentalist Christian churches).
+In the United States, the noun phrase public school is generally used for elementary, middle, or high schools (secondary schools) funded or run by a governmental entity, most commonly as local district of a U.S. state.
+"Private school" generally refers to primary, secondary and tertiary educational institutions that are not government-owned.
+Elementary, middle, and high schools that are operated by a religious organization are commonly called parochial schools, though, in practice, the term is generally used to refer only to schools operated by the Catholic Church or mainline denominations; the term "Christian school" is generally used to refer to schools operated by Evangelical, Pentecostal, Charismatic, or fundamentalist Christian churches.
+(The term "state school" is colloquial for state university, a tertiary college or university in a state university system.)

-The role of the federal government in education is limited and indirect.
-Direct control of education is a power reserved to the states under the Tenth Amendment to the United States Constitution because the Constitution does not explicitly or implicitly give the federal government authority to regulate education.
-However, any public or private school that accepts educational funding from the federal government, including participation in collegiate federal financial aid programs (such as Pell Grants and Stafford Loans), by accepting the funds or participating in a particular federal program, subjects itself to federal jurisdiction to the extent of that participation.
+The role of the U.S. federal government in education is limited and indirect.
+Direct control of education is a power reserved to the states under the Tenth Amendment to the United States Constitution because the U.S. Constitution does not explicitly or implicitly give the federal government authority to regulate education.
+However, any public or private school that accepts educational funding from the federal government, including participation in collegiate federal financial aid programs such as Pell Grants and Stafford Loans by accepting the funds or participating in a particular federal program, is subject to federal jurisdiction as a result of that participation.

-The United States Department of Education supervises the role of the federal government in education.
-Direct regulation of public, private and parochial schools is done by state and territorial governments; schools in Washington, D.C., are regulated by the District Government.
-Broad regulation of public schools is typically accomplished through a state education agency and a state department of education.
-There is usually a state superintendent of schools, who is appointed or elected to co-ordinate the state department of education, the state board of education, and the state legislature itself.
-Statewide education policies are disseminated to school "districts" or their equivalents.
+The U.S. Department of Education, based in Washington, D.C., supervises the role of the federal government in education.
+Direct regulation of public, private, and parochial schools is done by state and territorial governments; schools in Washington, D.C., are regulated by the Government of the District of Columbia.
+Regulation of public schools is typically accomplished through a state education agency and a state department of education.
+There is usually a state superintendent of schools, who is appointed or elected to co-ordinate the state department of education, the state board of education, and the state legislature.
+Statewide education policies are disseminated to school districts or their equivalents.
 They are associated with counties, or with groups of counties, but their boundaries are not necessarily coterminous with county boundaries.
 The intermediate school districts encompass many local school districts.
-The local school districts operate with their own local boards, which oversee operations of the individual schools within their jurisdiction.
+Local school districts operate with their own local boards, which oversee operations of the individual schools within their jurisdiction.

-In most states, the county or regional "intermediate" school districts merely implement state education policy and provide the channels through which a local district communicates with a state board of education, state superintendent, and department of education.
+In most states, the county or regional intermediate school districts merely implement state education policy and provide the channels through which a local district communicates with a state board of education, state superintendent, and department of education.
 They do not establish county or regional policies of their own.

 Local school districts are administered by local school boards, which operate public elementary and high schools within their boundaries.
 Public schools are often funded by local taxpayers, and most school boards are elected.
 However, some states have adopted new funding models that are not dependent upon the local economy.